-This resource includes 10 studies that reveal such insights into the minds of your customers.
-Let’s dig in!
+This resource includes 10 consumer behavior studies that reveal such insights into the minds of your customers.
+Let’s get started.

 We all know that small things make a big difference when it comes to copywriting.
-Interesting research by Dr. Robert Cialdini, Professor of Psychology at Arizona State University examined the donation process of the American Cancer Society, and how a minute change delivered drastically different results.
+Interesting research on consumer behavior by Dr. Robert Cialdini, Professor of Psychology at Arizona State University examined the donation process of the American Cancer Society, and how a minute change delivered drastically different results.

 The research also reveals why it’s important to analyze why people say “no,” rather than always looking at why they say “yes.”